mecachisenros/cf-civicrm/README.md

 # Agileware fork of the Caldera Forms CiviCRM plugin

-**IMPORTANT**: To ensure this fork is not overwritten by Caldera Forms CiviCRM plugin as published on wordpress.org.
+**IMPORTANT**: To ensure this **Agileware fork** is not overwritten by Caldera Forms CiviCRM plugin as published on wordpress.org.
 The plugin directory must NOT be named: cf-civicrm.
 Use directory name: **caldera-forms-civicrm* instead.

 A WordPress plugin that integrates the [Caldera Forms](https://wordpress.org/plugins/caldera-forms/ "Caldera Forms WordPress plugin") plugin with [CiviCRM](https://civicrm.org/ "Open Source CRM").